This month, IS-Instruments celebrates fifteen years since its launch.

 Nicholas Bantin said, “Many sectors are experiencing fundamental challenges in how they operate or are inherent to their industry.
 We’ve worked at Sellafield in Nuclear Decommissioning.
 We’ve launched spectroscopic detection of nickel sulphide inclusions in glass manufacturing and the distribution of slip composition in ceramics.
 Other projects include solutions for the Oil & Gas sector.
 Currently, our instruments are being used to develop earlier diagnostics for bowel cancer and to identify biomarkers in serum for dementia.
 Our most recent success is our patented gas Raman system measuring tritium as part of GRADE, under the UKAEA Fusion Industry Programme.”

-Reflecting on the changes the company has seen over the last decade and a half, Michael commented, “We’ve had the opportunity to feed back into the science community, by joining SEPnet and giving physics and maths students real-world experience.
+Reflecting on the changes the company has seen over the last decade and a half, Michael commented, “We’ve had the opportunity to feed back into the science community by joining SEPnet.
+This has given physics and maths students real-world experience in a commercial environment.
 Our permanent team has grown significantly, with thirteen staff members now on board, and business is thriving.
 We’ve moved into much larger premises and commissioned purpose-built workshops and laboratories.
-We have a large open plan office with room for our team to continue to grow, a meeting room and a breakout room.
-Our first Christmas party was at a pub, and all wecould afford was lasagna.
-I decided then and there that we would reach a point where we could afford to take our team to Chapter One in Locksbottom for Christmas dinner.
+We have a large, open-plan office with room for our team to continue to grow.
+Additionally, we have a dedicated meeting room and a breakout room.
+Our first Christmas party was at a pub, and all we could afford was lasagna.
+I decided right then that one day, we would be able to afford to take our team to Chapter One in Locksbottom for Christmas dinner.
 In 2024, that’s exactly what we did – and said we could drink champagne all night!
 Here’s to the next fifteen years!”